 Pitched roofs are the most common types of roofs found on buildings.
 They are most often used because they effectively shed water, whereas the other type of roofs, such as a flat roof, aren’t.
 A pitched roof is most likely to be found on the main buildings on most domestic properties.

-Types of pitched roofs
+Types of Pitched Roofs

 Here are the different types of pitched roofs:

-- Lean to or mono-pitch roof: This is the simplest form of roof normally used for small extensions.
+- Lean-to or mono-pitch roof: This is the simplest form of the roof generally used for small extensions.
 It should only span a short distance.

 - Collar roof: This is a simple roof with a collar to prevent roof spread.
-However, despite being more popular that the pitched couple roof, the collar roof is rarely used for roofs as it has a max recommended span of 4.5m.
+However, despite being more popular than the pitched couple roof, the collar roof is rarely used for roofs as it has a max recommended span of 4.5m.

-- Perlin roof: collared or coupled roof where there are purlins.
+- Perlin roof: Collared or coupled roof where there are purlins.

-- Mansard roof with king/queen post: This is a pitched roof with an additional pitch and is often used when space is needed within the roof.
+- Mansard roof with king/queen-post: This is a pitched roof with an additional pitch and is often used when space is needed within the roof.

-Modern Truss roofs: These pitched roofs have webs as bracing and tend to be prefabricated in a factory.
+- Modern Truss roofs: These pitched roofs have webs as bracing and prefabricated in a factory.
 They are easy and efficient to install as no specialist carpenters are needed when installed.
-These have become the norm in modern roof construction
+These have become the norm in modern roof construction.